 But if your score tracks lower than that, don’t despair.
 The minimum score for Federal Housing Administration (FHA) loans can be as low as 500 in some cases.
 And there are ways to massage your credit score before embarking on your housing search.

 Beyond just the score, potential lenders will be looking at your debt-to-income ratio—that is, what percentage of your pretax gross monthly income goes to paying existing debt—as well as your employment history.
-They are looking to see if you can make the monthly mortgage payments and are likely to remain so over the 15-30-year life of the loan.
+They are looking to see if you can make the monthly mortgage payments and are likely to continue to do so over the 15-30-year life of the loan.
 A desirable debt-to-income ratio, including the new mortgage payment, is about 36%.
 The housing-to-income ratio itself should be about 28%.
 Note that these are just guidelines and are not carved in stone.

 2. Do you know how much you can really spend?

 The debt-to-income ratio is a useful guideline, but, there are many other monthly expenses to take into account—groceries, childcare, clothing, transportation, internet-cable, travel, entertainment and others.
 If you don’t already budget your monthly expenses, it would be useful to do a reality check on where your monthly income goes.
 On the other hand, the deduction for mortgage interest will reduce your tax bill, allowing you in some cases to reduce your withholding and increase your take-home pay.
+However, you have to itemize your deductions to get that benefit and the 2017 tax reform doubles the standard deduction to the point that many taxpayers will no longer itemize.

 Besides the actual price of the home—which may be above or below the listing price, depending on the local real estate market—there are several other considerations in computing the monthly cost.